NEWO-J/jonahowen.com/content/blog/honeypot-in-the-cloud.md

 at 10:28: a successful login from the same IP Credentials used: [root/1234567890]

-### 10:29 AM - The Pre-Screening
+### 10:29 AM - The Bot Assesses My Host
-A common pattern in modern malware dropper bots is a sort of "pre-screening test" In this stage, the bot will run several commands with the goal of answering this question:
+A common pattern in modern malware dropper bots is a sort of "pre-screening test" In this stage, the bot will run several commands with the goal of answering the question:

 *“Is this machine a real, useful target where my malware will successfully run?"*

 Heres a breakdown of what the command does: